 Business Combinations - ASC 805, Business Combinations ("ASC 805"), applies the acquisition method of accounting for business combinations to all acquisitions where the acquirer gains a controlling interest, regardless of whether consideration was exchanged.
 ASC 805 establishes principles and requirements for how the acquirer: a) recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, and any non-controlling interest in the acquiree; b) recognizes and measures the goodwill acquired in the business combination or a gain from a bargain purchase; and c) determines what information to disclose to enable users of the financial statements to evaluate the nature and financial effects of the business combination.
 Accounting for acquisitions requires the Company to recognize, separately from goodwill, the assets acquired and the liabilities assumed at their acquisition-date fair values.
-Goodwill as of the acquisition date is measured as the excess of consideration transferred and the net of the acquisition-date fair values acquired and the liabilities assumed.
-While the Company uses its best estimates and assumptions to accurately value assets acquired and liabilities assumed at the acquisition date, the estimates are inherently uncertain and subject to refinement.
-As a result, during the measurement period, which may be up to one year from the acquisition date, the Company may record adjustments to the assets acquired or liabilities assumed with the corresponding offset to goodwill.
+Goodwill as of the acquisition date is measured as the excess of consideration transferred and the net of the acquisition date, the estimates are inherently uncertain and subject to refinement.
+As a result, during the measurement period, which may be up to one year from the acquisition date, the Company may record adjustments to the assets acquired and liabilities assumed with the corresponding offset to goodwill.
 Upon the conclusion of the measurement period or final determination of the values of assets acquired or liabilities assumed, whichever comes first, any subsequent adjustments are recorded to the interim consolidated statements of operations.
 (See Note 4 - Business Combinations.)